CBS Laboratories

-History
+History and significant technological achievements

 CBS Laboratories was established in 1936 in New York City to conduct technological research for CBS and outside clients.

-The CBS Laboratories Division (CLD) moved from Madison Avenue in New York to a new facility in Stamford, Connecticut in 1958.
+In October 1957, CBS President Dr. Frank Stanton, speaking during the ground-breaking ceremonies for a new CBS Laboratories building in Stamford, Connecticut said: "Our objective in establishing the Laboratories is to continue CBS leadership in communications and electronics and provide broader research and development services."

+One year later, a group of 60 engineers and scientists, led by Dr. Peter Goldmark, left New York City and moved into the new 30,000 square-foot facility.
+The results of their efforts over the next 20 years resulted in a steady growth in facilities, personnel, sales, product development and technological leadership.

+Laboratory facilities grew to include five well-equipped buildings totaling more than 200,000 square feet.
+Six major departments were engaged in a wide range of research and development programs for government, industry, education, medicine and the broadcasting field.

+The total staff grew to more than 600 people, one-third of whom were professionals.
+Many of these professionals were internationally renowned in their respective fields and helped establish CBS Laboratories as a leader in electronics and communications research and development.

 Dr. Peter Goldmark joined CBS Laboratories in 1936.
 On September 4, 1940, while working at the lab, he demonstrated the Field-Sequential Color TV system.
 It utilized a mechanical color wheel on both the camera and on the television home receiver, but was not compatible with the existing post-war NTSC, 525-line, 60-field/second black and white TV sets as it was a 405-line, 144-field scanning system.
 It was the first color broadcasting system that received FCC approval in 1950, and the CBS Television Network began broadcasting in color on November 20, 1950.
 However, no other TV set manufacturers made the sets, and CBS stopped broadcasting in field-sequential color on October 21, 1951.